coq/ceps/text/unification.md

 Solving non atomic simple unification problems relies on basically two concepts (see Huet 1975, `MATCH` algorithm):
 - *Projection*, that is, solving `Γ ⊢ ?e@{a:=t,b:=t} =?= t` by either setting `Δ ⊢ ?e := a` or `Δ ⊢ ?e := b` so that `?e@{a:=t,b:=t}` indeed evaluates in `Γ` to `t`.

   In the more general case, a projection requires to solve general unification problems, that is, to know if `Γ ⊢ ?e@{a:=t} =?= u` can be solved by projecting `a` requires to find a context `E` such that `Γ ⊢ E[t] =?= u` is resolvable (up to reduction of `E[t]`).
 This can be done in a systematic way in algebraic-type-free λ-calculus by reasoning on the normal forms of `t` and `u` and using type constraints.
-It is not clear however that a systematic study of the process and of the form of evaluation ontexts has already been done somewhere in the presence of algebraic types.
+It is not clear however that a systematic study of the process and of the form of evaluation contexts has already been done somewhere in the presence of algebraic types.

   For instance, in the presence of algebraic types, there is a specific incarnation of projection steps involving constructors.
 For instance, the problem `Γ ⊢ match ?e with S n => t | O => u end =?= v` can be solved (among other resolution strategies) by defining `?e := S ?n` for a new existential variable `?n` and solving `Γ ⊢ t[n:=?n] =?= v` or defining `?e := 0` and solving `Γ ⊢ u =?= v`.